ccxt/ccxt/examples/README.md

 [Download Cryptocurrency Data with CCXT](https://backtest-rookies.com/2018/03/08/download-cryptocurrency-data-with-ccxt/) – A sample script to download historical data from exchanges with a video overview: [Easy Python script to download crypto currency market data with CCXT package](https://www.youtube.com/watch?v=PTGkJsrF7kQ).

-[ccxt 를 사용하여 가상화폐 데이터 다운로드하기](https://antilibrary.org/2174) – A Japanese translation of the above article.
+[ccxt 를 사용하여 가상화폐 데이터 다운로드하기](https://antilibrary.org/2174) – A Korean translation of the above article.

 [Experiments : Creating a Crypto Twitter Bot to Announce Newly Listed CryptoCoins](https://medium.com/@kennychuaio/experiments-creating-a-crypto-twitter-bot-to-announce-newly-listed-cryptocoins-9cd23930f5cb) – An article on how to integrate with CCXT and Twitter to get new currencies from exchanges automatically.